autumn0w0/CRAVINGS---Food_Recommendation_System/README.md

-# RECOMMENDATION-SYS
+# Cravings: Food Recommendation System
-This repository contains various ML-based recommendation systems, including collaborative and content-based filtering models implemented in Python using Pandas, NumPy, and Scikit-Learn.
-It also includes documentation on running and interpreting the results.
-Contributions welcome.
+This repository contains the code and resources for "Cravings," a food recommendation system designed to suggest personalized meal options.
+Utilizing machine learning algorithms, Cravings analyzes user preferences and dietary restrictions to deliver tailored food recommendations, enhancing the dining experience